AmanH7618/JavaQuizProject/README.md

 # JavaQuizProject
+A user can create a new session with a new user ID.
+This initiates the start of a session.
+By using the API's user can get a question.
+Users have to answer the current question before moving forward to the next question.
+Users can get the final result using the result API.
+All the errors have been countered using the ErrorHandling class.
+H2 Database is and questions along with answers are hardcoded.

+# API's
  Here are the API's
  This API is used to create a user session.
-All the details regarding several question answer correct and incorrect answers are inside it.
+All the details regarding several questions answer correct and incorrect answers are inside it.
  [POST](http://localhost:8080) /quiz/start?userId=12345

  This API is used to get the question.
 Key component if earlier there is question not answered then it will give an error also without a session you can't get a question.